koalaman/shellcheck/shellcheck.1.md

 strange behavior, but it also reports on a few more advanced issues where corner cases can cause delayed failures.

 ShellCheck gives shell specific advice.
-Consider the line:
+Consider this line:

     (( area = 3.14*r*r ))